harrymac1972/vegas-baby/README.md

 ### 2. Premium Packages

-- Exclusive Premium Packages offer curated adventures and thrilling activities, providing users with a VIP pass to the extraordinary side of Las Vegas.
+- Exclusive Premium Packages or inclusive Basic Package offer curated adventures and thrilling activities, providing users with a VIP pass to the extraordinary side of Las Vegas.

 ### 3. Event Information